+§746.2424.
+Where must an infant sleep?

+An infant must sleep in a designated crib, cot, bed, or mat as required by §746.2405 of this subchapter (relating to What furnishings and equipment must I have in the infant care area?).

 §746.2426.
 May I allow infants to sleep in a restrictive device?

+(a) If you do not have a Sleep Exception Form that includes a signed statement from a health-care professional stating that the child sleeping in a restrictive device is medically necessary:

-You may not allow an infant to sleep in a restrictive device.
-If an infant falls asleep in a restrictive device, the infant must be removed from the device and placed in a crib as soon as possible.
-Infants may sleep in a restrictive device if you have a completed Sleep Exception Form that includes a signed statement from a health-care professional stating that the child sleeping in a restrictive device is medically necessary.
+(1) You may not allow an infant to sleep in a restrictive device; and

+(2) If an infant falls asleep in a restrictive device, you must remove the infant from the device and place the infant in a crib as soon as possible.

+(b) You may allow an infant to sleep in a restrictive device if you have a completed Sleep Exception Form that includes a signed statement from a health-care professional stating that the child sleeping in a restrictive device is medically necessary.